getchip/CHIP-Docs/source/includes/_advanced-headless.md

 Now power up CHIP.
 You could do this at anytime, but you'll have the most reliable experience powering CHIP after connecting the USB-UART wires.
 If you make the serial connection after booting chip, you'll probably need to hit 'return' on your keyboard a few times to get CHIP to send some data to you and print in your terminal.

 You'll then be prompted for login.
-Defaults are username `root` and password `chip`.
+Defaults are username `chip` and password `chip`.

 You are now free to do whatever it is you do with Linux command line on CHIP.